ipfs/specs/src/unixfs.md

   - [`unixfs-v1`](https://github.com/ipfs-rust/unixfsv1)
 -->

+## Block Size Considerations

+While UnixFS itself does not mandate specific block size limits, implementations typically enforce practical constraints for operational efficiency:

+- **Safe conventions for producing new blocks**: Implementations SHOULD use 256 KiB (popular legacy size) or 1 MiB (modern maximum recommended) for newly created blocks
+- **Decoding requirement**: Implementations MUST be able to decode blocks up to 2 MiB as it is effectively the maximum message size in Bitswap, which acts as ecosystem-wide common denominator of what is the max block size at the time of writing this note (2025Q3)

+These limits affect several UnixFS behaviors:
+- Small files that fit in a single chunk (most common: 256 KiB, 1 MiB) are typically stored as single `raw` blocks or within the `Data` field of a single `dag-pb` node
+- Directories automatically convert to HAMT sharding when approaching the block size limit (commonly triggered around 256 KiB-1 MiB)
+- File chunking algorithms target block sizes that stay within these limits while maximizing deduplication opportunities

+Note that specific block size policies are implementation-dependent and may be configurable.
+If you want to maximize the interoperability of your data, make sure to keep chunk sizes no bigger than 1 MiB.
+Consult your implementation's documentation for exact limits and configuration options.

 ## Simple `raw` Example

 In this example, we will build a single `raw` block with the string `test` as its content.